 What is Configuration Drift ?

 Business environments are becoming increasingly complex due to digitization, remote work, fragmented business needs, difficulty hiring... some systems have become difficult to access and difficult to control 🤯

-And as companies grow faster each year, new systems are added, adding to the complexity of management and causing drifs configurations.
+And as companies grow faster each year, new systems are added, contributing to the complexity of management and causing configuration drift.

 Configuration drift refers to the phenomenon where the actual configuration settings and parameters of a system, application, or device deviate from its intended or desired state over time.